francescmarti00/dmu-multimedia/md/DB_Backup.md

 ### Exercise 2:
 Modify the form input 'score' so users must select a numerical values (0-5) from a drop down selector.

-## Getting Data Out: JavaScript HTML DOM Elements (Nodes)
+## JavaScript HTML DOM Elements (Nodes)

-Our UI will have two parts.
+Our UI will have two parts or 'views'.
 One will be the form for adding the user feedback (we have already done this).
-The other will display a message saying "Thank you Mr. XXXX for your score XXX!".
+The other will display a message after submitting the form with the message "Thank you for your feedback!".

-The first thing we need to see is how to create new HTML elements using JavaScript.
+The first thing we are going to see is how to create new HTML elements using JavaScript.
 In the previous lab, we saw how to insert new rows in a table.
 Let's see now how to creaate new paragraph using javascript.

 To add a new element to the HTML DOM, you must create the element (element node) first, and then append it to an existing element.
 (See <https://www.w3schools.com/js/js_htmldom_nodes.asp> for a detailed explanation).